ignite/cli/docs/kb/frontend.md

     path: "js"
 ```

-A Vuex client is generated in the `js` directory.
-JS and TS clients are also generated because they are dependencies of the Vuex client.
+A TypeScript client is generated in the `ts` directory.
+TS clients are also generated because they are dependencies of the TypeScript client.

 ## Client code regeneration